-Thank you and to Janet Joy for all your incredible work organizing!
+Thank you for all your incredible work organizing.
 Despite the rain, spirits were high.
 I think we all need to have stories read to us from time to time!

 Not only is The Reading Line such a fun, smart and innovative event but it’s also run by two glorious women.
 Why no one has done this sooner, is shocking.
 Well done.

 Co-Founder & Program Director

 Thank you, Cassie Mackenzie, for designing our logo, invitations and posters.
 Your patience and skills are priceless!